pionl/laravel-chunk-upload/readme.md

 **1. Install via Composer**

-For Laravel 13 (before an official Packagist release), require this fork's `laravel-13-support` branch.
-Add the repository to your app's `composer.json`, then install:
+For Laravel 13 (before an official Packagist release), require this fork.
+Add the VCS repository to your app's `composer.json`, then install a tagged release (recommended) or the branch.

+**Option A — tagged release (recommended, stable):**

 ```json
 "repositories": [